 In the Kohn v.
 Stein divorce case, Kohn filed for a civil divorce, and sought full custody, in October 2021, THEN RAN TO THE BEIS Din.

-The BDA should have told Kohn that she is out of luck unless the entire case was moved to the Beis Din and out of the civil court.
+According to a Torah-centric approach, the Beis Din should have told Kohn that she is out of luck unless the entire case was moved to the Beis Din and out of the civil court.
 THEY DID NOT.

-Instead, the BDA issued a seruv against Stein anyway in June 2023, RUINING HIS STANDING IN THE JEWISH COMMUNITY.
+They issued a seruv against Stein anyway in June 2023, RUINING HIS STANDING IN THE JEWISH COMMUNITY.

 Yes.
 The Av Beis Din and Director of the BDA, Willig and Weissman, used the full force and weight of their credibility against the party to the case who had Jewish law on his side.